wintercms/wn-translate-plugin/README.md

 $user->setAttributeTranslated('name', 'Jean-Claude', 'fr');
 ```

-## Translation of repeater internal fields (translationMode = "fields")
+## Repeater formwidget internal fields translation

-The MLRepeater formwidget now supports translating its internal fields instead of translating the repeater field itself.
-You need to use the `translationMode: fields` field config to do so.
+It is now possible to independently translate the fields defined within a repeater formwidget by setting its `translationMode` config to `fields` (see example below)

 ```php
 class User